 How to Flavor Simple Syrup

-Simple syrup is a terrific place to add extra flavor to your cocktails.
-By adding ingredients to the simple syrup after it has finished combining, you can easily make fun twists on your cocktails.
+Homemade simple syrup is a terrific place to add extra flavor to your cocktails.
+By adding ingredients after it has finished combining, you can easily make fun twists on your cocktails.

-2. At the end of step 2 (in the recipe card below), add whatever you would like to make it flavored (see examples below).
+- At the end of step 2 (in the recipe card below), add whatever you would like to make it flavored.
+Fresh herbs are a favorite, but I have lots of great ideas below.

 Flavored Simple Syrup

-Here are some of my favorite flavors of simple syrup and some great ideas on how to use it.
+Here are some of my favorite flavors of simple syrup.
+You will love these great variations and the ideas on how to use them.

 Non Alcoholic Uses